 THE POTENTIAL BENEFITS OF THE POC ANTIGEN TEST IN SCHOOLS INCLUDE:

 ● Rapid confirmation of suspected COVID-19

 ● Helping your child’s healthcare provider make a timely informed decision about your child’s plan of care

 ● Assisting for an expedited and safe return to the classroom for students

 ● Help mitigate the spread of COVID-19 in school and community

-● Individuals who have been recommended to quarantine due to a close contact with a confirmed positive COVID-19 individual and are not experiencing any symptoms may be tested on the FIRST (1), THIRD (3), FIFTH (5) AND SEVENTH (7) days after exposure.
+● Individuals who have been recommended to isolate or quarantine due to a close contact with a confirmed positive COVID-19 individual and are not experiencing any symptoms may be tested on the FIRST (1), THIRD (3), FIFTH (5) AND SEVENTH (7) days after exposure.
 As long as the individual remains symptom free and all tests are negative, they may remain on site.